Arts at The Mittal Institute

 This program connects South Asia’s artists with Harvard faculty and students to support research that advances the understanding of social, political, cultural, and economic issues of the world through art.

-Made possible by the Dean of the Division of Social Science’s Donald T. Regan Lecture Fund and the Arts Advisory Council, the Visiting Artist Program brings emerging artists from South Asia to Harvard’s campus to engage with Harvard students, faculty, and community members.
+Made possible by the Arts Advisory Council, the Visiting Artist Program brings early- and mid-career artists from South Asia to Harvard’s campus to engage with Harvard students, faculty, and community members.
 The program allows the Harvard community to engage with artists of diverse backgrounds, whose work in various mediums address social, economic, and political issues in South Asia.
 During their time on campus, artists attend courses, meet with student groups, give a lecture, and display their work.

 The Mittal Institute Arts Initiative is made possible by generous funding from the Donald T. Regan Lecture fund.

 Shah Numair Ahmed Abbasi

 The Harvard Graduate School of Design is dedicated to the education and development of design professionals in architecture, landscape, urban planning, and urban design.
 With a commitment to excellence that demands the skillful manipulation of form and technology and draws inspiration from a broad range of social, environmental, and cultural issues, the GSD is uniquely positioned to provide leadership for shaping the built environment of the 21st century.

 Harvard Art Museums

 Through research, teaching, professional training, and public education, the museums strive to advance the understanding and appreciation of art.
 Programs encourage close looking at original works of art, collaboration with campus and community partners, and the production of new scholarship.

 Harvard Business School